Hunter275/Geocaching.com-to-GPX/readme.md

 # Geocaching.com to GPX

-Combines GeocacheToGPX with pycaching to automate the creation of GPX files from Geocaching.com URLS
+Combines GeocacheToGPX with pycaching to automate the creation of GPX files from Geocaching.com URLs

 **NOTICE:** This is against Geocaching.com's rules and should only be used at your own risk!